lbryio/lbry.com/content/news/175-austen.md

 Decentralizing content to provide controversial ideas with the freedom to flourish is the right thing to do, and it's never too soon to do it.

-Help us build centralized platform that provides creators with true freedom - download LBRY Austen today!
+Help us build the decentralized platform that provides creators with true freedom - download LBRY Austen today!

 [Download LBRY Austen Here](https://lbry.io/get?auto=1)